 This was the first film in Chuck Norris' five film contract with Cannon Films which paid him a million dollars per film which was agreed to by Menahem Golan against the wishes of his cousin, Yoram Globus.

-After the studio viewed both films, Missing In Action was easily deemed the better of the two films because it was well shot by Director Joe Zito and more action oriented as compared to Lance Hool's Missing In Action The Beginning, which really paled in comparison in terms of overall quality by many in the studio.
-So they flip flopped the order with the intention of saving/redeeming Hool's film and the strategy proved to be a financial success and the birth of a franchise.
+After the studio viewed both films, this was easily deemed the better of the two films because the producers felt it was well shot by Director Joseph Zito and more action oriented as compared to Lance Hool's Missing in Action 2: The Beginning (1985), which they felt paled in comparison.
+So they flip flopped the order with the intention of saving/redeeming Hool's film and making both films financially viable.